jofrysutanto/windsor-doc/docs/guides/blocks.md

 Next, our PHP handler and the PHP template used to render the HTML output.
 We will also enqueue custom css, and we will skip enqueuing javascript to keep things simple.

-In this example, we are placing all the following files in `src/Blocks/Testimonial` to match our auto-loaded PHP class namespace.
+In this example, we are placing all the following files in `src/Blocks/Testimonial/` directory to match our auto-loaded PHP class namespace.

 :::: tabs :options="{ useUrlFragment: false }"